rikkimongoose/wiregock-app/README.md

 * **equalToJson** if the attribute (most likely the request body in practice) is valid JSON and is a semantic match for the expected value.
 * **equalToXml** if the attribute value is valid XML and is semantically equal to the expected XML document
-* **matchesXPath** XPath matcher described above can be combined with another matcher, such that the value returned from the XPath query is evaluated against it:
+* **matchesXPath** XPath matcher described above can be combined with another matcher, such that the value returned from the XPath query is evaluated against it.